 The incumbent must possess a Kansas building administrator license- or be able to obtain that license by the date of appointment.
 Position requires administrative experience necessary for the planning- organizational- supervisory- and evaluation skills which the position entails.
 The incumbent should also demonstrate skills in curriculum and instructional leadership- personnel guidance- scheduling processes- policy- law- budget-school/community relations- and professional renewal.

 Doctorate and 3 years administrative experience.

-(The incumbent may be required to use the skills and abilities outlined below during any part of the working day.)
+(The incumbent may be required to use the following skills and abilities during any part of the working day.)
 Speaking- hearing- visual- walking/mobility- standing- consistency of temperament- ability to work with a variety of problems at the same time- stamina for working long hours.